-Signals from road traffic are more pronounced in Figure ??.
-In particular also prominently present in the 20 - 50 Hz range (Figure 3c).
-Notably, the signal at 50 seconds is strong and 16 s is visible across all frequency bands, stronger than the other ear signals.
-Individual car peaks are easily identifiable, especially in the 20-50-20 - 50 Hz band.
-The detonation signal is visible in the 20-100 Hz range both Figures 3 and ??.
-Since the snow avalanche signal are strongest in the 20-50 Hz band and especially weak events like the natural snow avalanche displayed in Figure ?? are best detectable in that range, this frequency band was selected for later detection studies 20 - 100 Hz range.
+Signals from road traffic are also prominently present in the 20 - 50 Hz range (Figure 3c).
+Notably, the signal at 16 s is visible across all frequency bands.
+Individual car peaks are easily identifiable, especially in the 20 - 50 Hz band.
+The detonation signal is visible in the 20 - 100 Hz range.